 - The application is vague and does not have enough information to allow the grant to be approved.

-- Business organisations not eligible for funding
+- Business organisations not eligible for community grants

 - The group applied for the same funding under another grant application within the Dun Laoghaire County Council.

 A Feasibility Grant is intended to give assistance to local community and voluntary groups to complete a feasibility study regarding the development of a community facility.

 The Upgrading Community Facilities Grant allows for the refurbishment and/or redecoration of a facility which is used by the community.

 - Applicants should ensure they they submit all required documentation

 - Applicants should ensure that they apply under the correct and most appropriate section